Perturbative adaptive importance sampling for Bayesian LOO cross-validation: Methods

-The first two transformation methods presented in \citep{paananenImplicitlyAdaptiveImportance2021} match the first moment and the first two moments respectively of the proposal distribution and the target distribution, independently for each scalar component of each model parameter.
+\paragraph{Partial moment matching} The three transformation methods presented in \citep{paananenImplicitlyAdaptiveImportance2021} match the first two moments of the proposal distribution and the target distribution, independently for each scalar component of each model parameter.
 We generalize those transformations subject to a tunable scalar constant $\bar{h},$